-In response to my recent blog about “gap” invoices being increasingly used to mitigate fee reduction(s) imposed on consultant surgeons, many expressed a negative view.
+In response to my recent blog about “gap” invoices being increasingly used to mitigate fee reduction(s) imposed on consultant surgeons, many emailed me and disagreed.

 It is of no surprise the vast majority who disagreed work for insurance companies.

 Some were quite vocal in the dislike of “gap” invoices.

 They were of the opinion cost extraction was the ONLY way to reduce the cost of premiums.